Switched-On Bach: Background

-Around 1967, Carlos asked the musician Rachel Elkind to listen to her electronic compositions.
-They included compositions written ten years earlier as well as some from 1964 co-written with her friend Benjamin Folkman at the Columbia-Princeton Electronic Music Center in New York City.
-One recording was a rendition of Two-Part Invention in F major by Johann Sebastian Bach, which Carlos described as "charming".
+Around 1967, Wendy Carlos asked Rachel Elkind to listen to her electronic compositions.
+They included compositions written ten years earlier, as well as some from 1964 co-written with her friend Benjamin Folkman at the Columbia-Princeton Electronic Music Center in New York City.
+One recording was a rendition of Johann Sebastian Bach's Two-Part Invention in F major for Moog synthesizer, which Carlos described as "charming".

-Soon after, Carlos began plans to produce an album of Bach pieces performed on the recently invented Moog synthesizer.
-She intended to use the novel technology to make "appealing music you could really listen to", not "ugly" music being produced by avant-garde musicians at the time.
-Elkind was impressed with the recording of Brandenburg Concerto No. 3 in G major and became the album's producer.
-Elkind contacted her friend, producer and conductor Ettore Stratta at Columbia Records, who "generously spread his enthusiasm throughout the rest of the company" and assisted in the album production.
-Paul Myers of Columbia Masterworks granted Carlos, Folkman, and Elkind artistic freedom to record and release it.
+Soon after, Carlos began plans to produce an album of Bach pieces performed on the Moog.
+She intended to use the novel technology to make "appealing music you could really listen to", rather than what she considered to be the "ugly" music being produced by avant-garde musicians at the time.
+Elkind was impressed with Carlos' recording of the Brandenburg Concerto No. 3 in G major and became the album's producer.
+Elkind contacted producer and conductor Ettore Stratta of Columbia Records, who "generously spread his enthusiasm throughout the rest of the company" and assisted in the album's production.
+Paul Myers of Columbia Masterworks granted Carlos, Folkman, and Elkind artistic freedom.

 Recording

-Switched-On Bach features ten pieces by Bach available under the public domain, performed by Carlos, with assistance from Folkman, on a Moog synthesizer.
-Carlos worked closely with the Moog designer, Robert Moog, testing his components and suggesting improvements.
+Switched-On Bach features ten pieces by Bach available under the public domain performed by Carlos, with assistance from Folkman, on a Moog synthesizer.
+Carlos had worked closely with designer Robert Moog, testing his components and suggesting improvements.
 Most of the album was recorded in a rented studio apartment in which Carlos lived at 410 West End Avenue on the West Side of Manhattan in New York City, using a custom-built 8-track recording machine constructed by Carlos from components built by Ampex.
-The initial track created, however, the Invention in F major, was recorded in the spring of 1967 on a Scully tape machine in Gotham Recording Studios at 2 West 46th Street, where Carlos had brought Moog equipment for a commercial project.
+The initial track created, however, the Invention in F major, was recorded in the spring of 1967 on a Scully tape recorder at Gotham Recording Studios at 2 West 46th Street, where Carlos had brought Moog equipment for a commercial project.

 According to Carlos, Switched-On Bach took approximately five months and one thousand hours to produce.
-As the synthesizers were monophonic, meaning only one note can be played at a time, each track was assembled one at a time.
-Carlos said: "You had to release the note before you could make the next note start, which meant you had to play with a detached feeling on the keyboard, which was really very disturbing in making music."
-The synthesizer was unreliable and often went out of tune; Carlos recalled hitting it with a hammer prior to recording to obtain correct levels.
-After several notes were played, it was checked again to make sure it had not drifted.
+As the Moog was monophonic, meaning that only one note could be played at a time, each track was assembled one note at a time: "You had to release the note before you could make the next note start, which meant you had to play with a detached feeling on the keyboard, which was really very disturbing in making music."
+The synthesizer often went out of tune; Carlos recalled hitting it with a hammer prior to recording to obtain correct levels.
+After several notes were played, it was checked again to make sure the tuning had not drifted.

-Bach provided only the two chords of a Phrygian Cadence for the second movement of the Brandenburg Concerto No. 3 in G Major, intending that the musician would improvise on these chords.
+Bach provided only the two chords of a Phrygian half cadence for the second movement of the Brandenburg Concerto No. 3, intending that the musicians would improvise on these chords.
 Carlos and Folkman carefully constructed this piece to showcase the capabilities of the Moog.